-Equity Lab is currently accepting applications for the following teacher leadership positions for grades 5 and 6:
+Equity Lab is currently accepting applications for the following non-instructional/administrative positions:

-The ideal teaching candidate would have five attributes:
+The ideal teaching candidate would have the following five attributes:

-Reflects the diversity of the student population in the communities of Lawrence, Haverhill, and Methuen.
+Reflects the diversity of the student population in the Greater Lawrence community.
 We are committed to working with local colleges to identify diverse candidates with the potential of serving as exemplary teachers.

 Experience in project-based learning.
-We prefer highly qualified individuals who have experience in project-based learning and/or have worked in school networks committed to project-based learning (Big Picture Learning, Expeditionary Learning).
+We prefer highly qualified individuals who have experience in project-based learning and/or have worked in school networks committed to project-based learning (such as Big Picture Learning, Expeditionary Learning, High Tech High).

 Passion for urban education and social change.
 Prospective candidates would need to demonstrate that they are invested in changing inequitable systems and providing the kind of support to urban students that will empower them to complete higher education, be economically viable, and serve as change agents in their communities.